oshankkumar/sockshop/README.md

 ### `/internal`

 This package should provide the private application code.
-It should define the concrete types having methods with actual business/ logic.
+It should define the concrete types having methods with actual business logic.
 Your application code can go in the `/internal/app` packgae.
 It will contain concrete types which can implement intefaces defined in `/api` package.

-You can define packages like `internal/db`, `internal/<api-client> ` ..etc Which will define concrete types implementing interfaces defined in `/domain` package.
+You can define packages like `internal/db`, `internal/<api-client> ` ..etc.
+Which will define concrete types implementing interfaces defined in `/domain` package.

 See [/internal](./internal/) package for example.